cboudereau/docker-sybase/README.md

 Sybase docker image for local __dev only__.

-:warning: This image is not production ready
+:warning: This image is not production ready and should be used for dev only

+For a dev usage a licence should be used and mounted in the container.

 ## Run as docker container
 ```bash